Folehavegård

 Folehavegård is an 18th-century farmhouse in Hørsholm, Denmark.
 It has been owned by Karen Blixen's father Wilhelm Dinesen, as well as her younger sister Ellen Dahl (née Dinesen), and was owned by the family for more than a hundred years.
 The main building, barn and stable are listed.
 Much of the land has been sold off.
 The remaining 35 hectares consist mostly of open farmland but adjoins the woodlands Folehaveskoven and Rungsted Hegn.

 History

+18th century

-The property was originally a farm under Hørsholm Manor but it was sold off to the naval officer Conrad von Schindel in 1759.
+The property was originally a farm under Hørsholm Manor- Om 1759.
+Stolberg arranged for much of the land to be sold at auction to improve the economy of the queen's palace.
+Lot No. 5 (now Folehavegård) was acquired by the naval officer Conrad von Schindel.
 He had been stationed in the Mediterranean as commander of the frigate Dokken in 1761–63 where he negotiated a trade treaty with Tunesia.
 Schindel initially named the estate Christinegaard but renamed it Folehavegård after a major rebuilding of the house.
 He owned it until 1788.